Georgetown University Rugby Football Club: Evolution of the Officers

 In the early days of the club, the “officers” consisted of a scrum captain, a backs captain, a president, a VP/Treasurer, and a secretary.
 The 5 "officers" would determine the A, B, and C side rosters each week.
 In 1970-1971, John Kelly was president, Jack Schmidt was the (Match) Secretary, Joe Pulosi and Mike (Last Name Unknown) were the captains, and Leonard Natoli, Jr. served as the Vice President/Treasurer.
 At the time, the Vice President's role was to co-ordinate social events.
 The officers have remained relatively unchanged over time except for the division of the duties of Vice President and Treasurer into the three posts of Treasurer, Vice President, and Social Chair.
 Along the way, it was deemed necessary to separate the Social activities from the Financial responsibilities.

-The Rugby Ball End of the Year Party has been a tradition since the beginning of the club, and remains today as the primary means for selecting Team Officers.
-Each season, one player would vie for the coveted torch award granted for exceptional performance at away game road trips.
+After adjustments to the club constitution in 2021 and 2022, the current board is composed of 9 members, ranked in terms of seniority: Captain, President, Treasurer, Social Chair, Match Secretary, Webmaster(social media chair), Alumni Relations Chair, Vice President, and Recruitment chair.
+Elections occur during town hall meetings at the end of every fall semester.